 Exercise will greatly improve the frequency and quality of your sleep.
-I think I can confidently say that exercise can contribute more to a good night’s sleep than any one of these other tips.
+I think I can confidently say that exercise can contribute more to a good night’s sleep than any one of these other natural sleep tips.

 Getting 20-30 minutes of exercise has shown to improve the quality and length of sleep.
 It helps you to fall asleep faster and sleep deeper.
 It can also help with both sleep apnea and insomnia.
 The best news is that it doesn’t seem to matter when you get your exercise during the day.
 As long as you are getting some exercise you will see benefits.